carpentries/docs.carpentries.org/source/resources/communications/style-guide.md

 _See also [Oxford comma](#oxford-comma)._

 ### company names
-Company names are always singular, _e.g.,_ ‘Twitter is …’, ‘Amazon Web Services is …’
+Company names are always singular, _e.g.,_ ‘Mastodon is …’, ‘Amazon Web Services is …’

 ---